DorAvissar/K8S_Jenkins/README.md

 3. **Integrate Jenkins with Kubernetes**
     - Connected Jenkins to Kubernetes by configuring the Kubernetes cloud settings and using the kubeconfig credentials defined within Jenkins.
     - **The kubeconfig file details are located in the .kube directory at the following path: C:/Users/Username/.kube**
+    - **find the url by doing the following command "kubectl cluster-info --context kind-k8s-jenkins-cluster"**

 4. **Connect Jenkins to GitHub**
     - Set up a GitHub webhook and configured Jenkins credentials to trigger the pipeline upon a commit